-- Due to physical activity requirements of the program, students must complete a PAR-Q form prior to participation in EXER113, EXER130, EXER135, EXER213 and EXER215 (Based on PAR-Q results, students may be asked to obtain a medical clearance for exercise from their physician.) - Students with any limitations to exercise should contact the program coordinator to discuss the physical activity requirements of the program or specific courses they wish to register for. - Students will be required to show proof of physical exam, immunizations and a background check prior to participation at certain internship and community service sites. - · Students are responsible for any travel to and from internship sites, community service sites or site visits for EXER111. - Students must acquire and maintain American Heart Association Heart Saver CPR/ AED or American Red Cross equivalent and obtain professional liability insurance (available at the college) prior to participation in EXER221.
+- All certificate and degree students, must take the English portion of the Accuplacer and must place into ENGL095M or better before registering for EXER courses.
+Students placing into ENGL095M must take this course in the first semester and earn a grade of "C" or better to continue in the program.
+Students may retake a course once if the minimum grade is not earned. - A grade of "C" or better in EXER105M is required to continue in the program.
+Students may retake a course once if the minimum grade is not earned. - Due to physical activity requirements of the program, students must complete an Informed Consent and a PAR-Q form prior to participation in EXER courses.
+Based on PAR-Q results, students may be asked to obtain a medical clearance for exercise from their physician.
+Students with any limitations to exercise should contact the program coordinator to discuss the physical activity requirements of the program or specific courses they wish to register for. - All students enrolled in the certificate and degree must purchase required stethoscope, blood pressure cuff, heart rate monitor, gulick tape measure, skinfold calipers and stop watch prior to participation in EXER112M (consult faculty for more information). - Students will be required to show proof of physical exam, immunizations and a background check prior to participation at certain professional experience and

+- community service sites. - Students are responsible for any travel to and from professional experience sites, community service sites or site visits for EXER111M. - Students must acquire and maintain American Heart Association Heart Saver CPR/ AED (available in EXER111M for an additional fee) or American Red Cross equivalent and obtain professional liability insurance (available at the college) prior to participation in EXER221M.